deimonn/void-guides/5. GPU Passthrough/GPU passthrough in Void Linux.md

     You can specify multiple CPUs using a comma, like `cpuset="0,1"`, as you still want to keep CPUs sharing L1/L2 caches together.

-4. If you switched your disk to SCSI during [Creating the virtual machine](#creating-the-virtual-machine), you can benefit from having a pinned I/O thread too.
+4. You can benefit from having a pinned I/O thread too.
 Add it with:

     ```XML
     <cputune>